JJHicks/babylon-poc/README.md

 There is also a slider with automatic playback to show a historical view of sensor data between selected start and end dates.

+## TODO/Possible Future Improvements

+  - Place sensors in actual positions when known
+  - Get heatmap working with new sensor positions
+  - Dyanmic surface (to show exaggerated sensor motion)

 # Libraries

 - msal-browser for auth